deanpatel2/deanpatel2.github.io/work.md

 - Application was deployed to every test engineer's desktop and became the hub for all data automation and analysis tasks
 - Adressed complicated data lineage and version control issues rooted in an array of buggy VBA macros by standardizing programming language to Python
 - Introduced logistic regression model to predict probability of stack failure in the field
+- **Essential task**: *Build an application that serves as a "hub" for data automation processes, enhancing existing visualizations and adding new ones.*

 >Nuvera gave me the opportunity to champion a full-cycle project from early stage to final deployment and a taste of how to address long-standing data issues within a company.